 Without attempting to resolve the issue, the Committee wishes to ensure that users of these instructions are aware of the language in Oliva (also quoted in Castleberry) indicating that Section 1981 retaliation claims require proof of an underlying violation.
 See also, e.g., Ellis v.
 Budget Maintenance, Inc., 25 F. Supp.
 3d 749 (E.D.
 Pa.
 2014) (holding that Oliva requires proof of an underlying violation), appeal dismissed (Nov.
 25, 2014).

 The most common activities protected from retaliation under Section 1981 and Title VII are: 1) opposing unlawful discrimination; 2) making a charge of employment discrimination; 3) testifying, assisting or participating in any manner in an investigation, proceeding or hearing under Section 1981.
 See the discussion of protected activity in the Comment to Instruction 5.1.7.
 See also Robinson v.
 City of Pittsburgh, 120 F.3d 1286, 1299 (3d Cir.
 1997) (filing discrimination complaint constitutes protected activity), overruled on other grounds by Burlington N. & S.F.
 Ry.
 Co. v.
-White, 126 S. Ct.
-2405 (2006); Kachmar v.
+White, 548 U.S. 53(2006); Kachmar v.
 Sungard Data Sys., Inc., 109 F.3d 173, 177 (3d Cir.
 1997) (advocating equal treatment was protected activity); Aman v.
 Cort Furniture, 85 F.3d 1074, 1085 (3d Cir.
-1989) (under Title VII’s anti-retaliation provision “a plaintiff need not prove the merits of the underlying discrimination complaint, but only that ‘he was acting under a good faith, reasonable belief that a violation existed’ “ (quoting Griffiths v.
-CIGNA Corp., 988 F.2d 457, 468 (3d Cir.
-1993) (quoting Sumner v.
-United States Postal Service, 899 F.2d 203, 209 (2d Cir.
-1990)), overruled on other grounds by Miller v.
-CIGNA Corp., 47 F.3d 586 (3d Cir.
-1995))).
+1989) (under Title VII’s anti-retaliation provision “a plaintiff need not prove the merits of the underlying discrimination complaint, but only that ‘he was acting under a good faith, reasonable belief that a violation existed’ “ (internal citations omitted).